DeepuSahni/deepakLab/README.md

 ## Future Improvements
    1. Add security.
    2. Add logging.
-   3. More specfic error messages in error handling.
+   3. More specific error messages in error handling.
    4. Use properties files for error handling.
 For custom errors.
-   5. Let client pass full server address or make it confgurable. eg. through prperties file.
+   5. Let client pass full server address or make it configurable.
+Eg. through properties file.
-   6. Add conversion for date field in Address - make it human readable espeically when using in UI.
+   6. Add conversion for date field in Address - make it human readable especially when using in UI.
-   7. Add type of address for resuability.
+   7. Add type of address for reusability.
 Eg. Home Address, Office Address.
    8. Add server tests: task said we could have used mock sever so have not added any server side tests.